vectara/vectara-docs/www/docs/learn/mockingbird-llm.md

 ## Significantly improved quality for Retrieval Augmented Generation

-Mockingbird improves quality for RAG use cases, surpassing competing LLMs in crucial areas for enterprise applications.
+Mockingbird improves quality for RAG use cases, surpassing general-purpose LLMs in critical areas for enterprise applications.
 Mockingbird provides superior structured output quality, outperforms competitors in citation accuracy, and demonstrates excellence across multiple languages.
 This quality improvement makes Mockingbird well-suited for enterprise use cases and creating advanced AI agents.

 ## Increased accuracy in summarizing retrieved results

-Summarize large collections of search results, enabling users to quickly grasp key information and insights without manual review.
+Mockingbird excels at summarizing large collections of search results, enabling users to quickly grasp key information and insights without manual review.
 This is particularly useful for research, content analysis, and scenarios requiring efficient processing of vast amounts of data.

 ## Enhanced JSON output for structured data generation